Main Medical Benefit and related Programs

 Japan Obstetric Compensation System for Cerebral Palsy

 If a baby delivered at a facility offering childbirth services and enrolled in the Japan Obstetric Compensation System for Cerebral Palsy develops severe cerebral palsy related to childbirth, and fulfills requirements such as those for weight at birth, fetus week number and severity of disability, compensation may be paid for nursing care, and the baby may be analyzed for the causes behind the symptoms of cerebral palsy.
-For a list of facilities offering childbirth services that are enrolled in this program, visit the Japan Council for Quality Health Care website.

 Note that the deadline for applying for compensation is the child's fifth birthday.